 Around this time, Polydor had dropped them from the label.
 Nettlebeck was able to successfully sign them up to Virgin Records instead.
 The first album released by the group on the label, The Faust Tapes, was assembled from a series of tapes Nettlebeck had created of Faust experimenting with sound.
 The deal between Nettlebeck and Virgin was that Nettlebeck would give the tapes for free, and Virgin would compile them into an album and sell it for as low a price as possible.
 This price was 49 pence (around 64 cents in US dollars), and wound up selling exceptionally well due to this marketing scheme... only most people would listen to it once and then return it.
 The nature of the music on this record was insanely experimental, and would frequently switch between avant-garde experiments on random instruments to a folksy ballad and back again.

 Their fourth album, Faust IV, meanwhile, was a more accessible album with only one track that brought their experimental origins to mind, the 11-minute "Krautrock".
 The album wasn't well received at first, with prior fans being alienated by the more accessible material and most other people already being too alienated by Tapes to check out anything else by them.
-However, it has since become Vindicated by History as a classic and one of the best albums to come out of the Krautrock movement.
+However, it has since become Vindicated by History as a classic and one of the defining albums to come out of the Krautrock movement.

 Their fifth album was promptly rejected by Virgin, whic led to Nettlebeck dissolving the group in 1975.
 After the breakup, every member of the band proceeded to completely disappear from public vision.
 While the official website lists a few concerts from The '80s, and the compilation Patchwork features a few outtakes from the same decade, their activities from 1975-1990 are shrouded in mystery.
 Most of the members reformed in 1990, and released an album, Rien.
 They toured for a bit too, with members of Sonic Youth as their opening act.
 Sadly, Sosner died in 1996 due to alcoholism, and Péron left in 1997.
 This hasn't ended the reunion though, as they still tour and record as a Revolving Door Band, with Zappi being the only constant member.